mattermost/docs/source/upgrade/downgrading-mattermost-server.rst

 .. important::

   The performance impact of a downgrade from v6.0 is similar to the v6.0 database migration.
-See the `Upgrading Mattermost Server </upgrade/upgrading-mattermost-server.html#preparing-to-upgrade-to-the-latest-version>`__ documentation for details.
+See the :ref:`upgrade to Mattermost v6.0 <upgrade/prepare-to-upgrade-mattermost:upgrade to mattermost v6.0>` documentation for details.

 .. code-block:: sh